censys/censys-python/docs/usage-cli.rst

     censys config

-The configuration file by default is writen to ``~/.config/censys/censys.cfg``, but you can change this by setting the ``CENSYS_CONFIG_PATH`` environment variable.
+The configuration file by default is written to ``~/.config/censys/censys.cfg``, but you can change this by setting the ``CENSYS_CONFIG_PATH`` environment variable.

 .. prompt:: bash

     export CENSYS_CONFIG_PATH=/path/to/config/file

-Optionally, you can enable tab completion for the CLI by running the following command.
+Optionally, you can enable tab completion for the CLI by adding this line to your `~/.bashrc`, `~/.zshrc`, or equivalent.

 .. prompt:: bash